AvinashNath2/Mastering-System-Design-Avi/Tech_Roles/README.md

 ## 🎯 **Interview Preparation**

 ### **For HR Professionals:**
-- Review the HR questions section for each role and experience level
 - Understand the key skills and focus areas for screening candidates
 - Use the simplified technical descriptions to communicate with hiring managers